mleonardallen/CarND-Behavioral-Cloning/README.md

 ### Network Output

-Once the network is trained, the model definition as well as the trained weights are saved so that the autonomous driving server can reconstruct the network to make predictions.
+Once the network is trained, the model definition as well as the trained weights are saved so that the autonomous driving server can reconstruct the network and make predictions given the live camera stream.

 Now we can run the simulator in autonomous mode and start the driver server.